 Another scam they use is to send female alates which have had their wings cut off and then been given some brood / workers from their mother colony - to make it look like an established young colony.
 Obviously in time these 'manufactured fake colonies' will simply die off.

-In all these cases the existing brood / workers will keep the colony alive for a few months and then if you complain the supplier will simply say you have had them for a significant time and have probably been keeping them under the wrong conditions, so it is not their fault.
+In this case the existing brood / workers will keep the colony alive for a few months, and then if you complain the supplier will simply say you have had them for a significant time and have probably been keeping them under the wrong conditions, so it is not their fault.

 You should also beware of some sellers that only act as intermediaries and just purchase in bulk from places such as China.
-These intermediate dealers who buy like this just put a mark up on the stock, and resell them at a profit.
+These intermediate dealers who buy like this just put a mark up on the stock, and resell them as quick as possible for a nice profit.
 They rarely keep the colonies for any length of time and hence are frequently oblivious that many of the colonies are destined to die.

 The philosophy here is as with most products ‘Buy cheap – get poor quality’.